DivyanshPaliwal/E-car/README.md

 # E-car

-This project is an E-car website built using HTML, CSS, JavaScript, and Swiper.js library.
+This project is a fully responsive E-car website built using HTML, CSS, JavaScript, and Swiper.js library.
 The website aims to showcase different car models, their specifications, and allow users to browse through them using a carousel/slider powered by Swiper.js.

 ## Technologies used